 I understand that sometimes it takes math to understand the structure of an essay, that a story can lead the way to better math or standardized test skills, and that the most important gift I can give to a student is confidence.

-University of Illinois (UIUC) - BFA, Stage Management
+Undergraduate Degree: University of Illinois (UIUC) - Bachelor of Fine Arts, Stage Management

-The New School - MS, Urban Public Policy
+Graduate Degree: The New School - Master of Science, Urban Public Policy

 What is your teaching philosophy?